-(i) committed to assessment of all potential business risks in all business units; enforce full business recovery policy planning with complete procedures and rehersals to address any potential risk in all operational business units; compliance 100% 100% (ii) the board has oversight of risk management policy that are 100% committed to enforce corruption risk assessment; with complete procedures to address corruption in operations that are assessed to be "high risk"; including confidential or anonymous whistle-blowing mechanism for all staff and suppliers; compliance 100% 100% (iii) committed to 100% training for all employees on the anti-corruption policy and risk management; Including communication and disclosures of anti-corruption policy to all employees covering all possible enterprize risks and data; Percentage 100% 100% (iv) committed 100% communitions for all related suppliers and customers on the anti-corruption policy and potential risk areas; Percentage 100% 100% (v) zero incident of material losses for each period; number of incidents 0 0 (vi) Zero incident of corruption and bribery for each period. number of incidents 0 0 (vii) full disclosure of number of staff disciplined or dismissed due to non-compliance with anti-corruption policy/policies. number 0 0
+SECTION INDICATORS UNIT OF MEASURE FY2020 FY2021 FY2022 (a) Short Term Goal by 2025 (i) committed to assessment of all potential business risks in all business units; enforce full business recovery policy planning with complete procedures and rehearsals to address any potential risk in all operational business units; compliance 100% 100% 100% (ii) the board has oversight of risk management policy that are 100% committed to enforce corruption risk assessment; with complete procedures to address corruption in operations that are assessed to be "high risk"; including confidential or anonymous whistle-blowing mechanism for all staff and suppliers; compliance 100% 100% 100% ENTERPRISE RISK MANAGEMENT (iii) committed to 100% training for all employees on the anti-corruption policy and risk management; Including communication and disclosures of anti-corruption policy to all employees covering all possible enterprise risks and data; Percentage 100% 100% 100% (iv) committed 100% communications for all related suppliers and customers on the anti- corruption policy and potential risk areas; Percentage 100% 100% 100% (v) zero incident of material lossesfor each period; number of incidents 0 0 0 (vi) Zero incident of corruption and bribery for each period. number of incidents 0 0 0 (vii) full disclosure of number of staff disciplined or dismissed due to non- compliance with anti-corruption policy/policies. number 0 0 0